RuiqiSun4/ScammerUniversity/README.md

+< Instruction for installation >
 Please refer to requirements.txt for additional packages.
 Use "pip install -r requirements.txt".